Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: Introduction

-Though the standard cosmological model assumes large scale isotropy and homogeneity but in the literature, several investigations beyond the standard model exist.
-According to analysis of WMAP data \cite{Hinshaw/2009,Hinshaw/2003,Jaffe/2005}, we observe that the small amount of anisotropy may be possible in the universe.
-It is now revealed that the concept of smooth evolution of universe requires modification in terms of inclusion of anisotropy in the structure of universe that leads to the scope of Bianchi morphology \cite{Jaffe/2006,Campanelli/2006,Campanelli/2007}.
-The CMB experiment \cite{Eriksen/2007} and LSS observations also favor the breakdown of global and statistical isotropy.
-However, to handle the issue of anisotropy, Bianchi type models become natural choice of the cosmologist \cite{Koivisto/2008,Battye/2009,Campanelii/2009,Akarsu/2010,Yadav/2011,Kumar/2011,Hassan/2011}.
-It is worth noting that the BI cosmological model is the general form of Friedman-Robertson-Walker (FRW) model, where the spatial isotropy has been relaxed.
-Among the several Bianchi type models, BI cosmological model has more attention due to its fundamental properties that it has more degree of freedom characterizes by lie groups and recovers isotropic as special cases and permit a small amount of anisotropy at some instant of cosmic time.
-This small amount of anisotropy may affect the physical behavior of the universe in early universe.
+The standard cosmological model assumes large scale isotropy and homogeneity, but in the literature, several investigations beyond the standard model exist.
+According to analysis of WMAP data \cite{Hinshaw/2009,Hinshaw/2003,Jaffe/2005}, a small amount of anisotropy may be possible in the universe.
+Therefore, a more general and realistic study of evolution of universe may require modification in terms of inclusion of anisotropy in the structure of universe that leads to the scope of Bianchi morphology \cite{Jaffe/2006,Campanelli/2006,Campanelli/2007}.
+Recent observations such as CMB experiment \cite{Eriksen/2007} and LSS observations indicate that there is a tiny fluctuation in the intensity of CMB coming from different directions in the sky.
+However, to handle the issue of anisotropy, Bianchi type models become natural choice of the cosmologists \cite{Koivisto/2008,Battye/2009,Campanelii/2009,Akarsu/2010,Yadav/2011,Kumar/2011,Hassan/2011}.
+Ellis \cite{Ellis/2006} has already pointed out that although the observed universe seems to be almost isotropic on large scales, the early and/or very late universe could be anisotropic.
+Moreover, Goliath and Ellis \cite{Goliath/1999} have shown that some Bianchi models isotropise due to inflation.
+Saadeh et al \cite{Saadeh/2016} have recently conducted a general test of isotropy using cosmic microwave background temperature and polarization data from Planck.
+It is worth noting that the BI cosmological model is the general form of Friedman-Lema\^itre-Robertson-Walker (FRLW) model, where the spatial isotropy is relaxed.
+Among the several Bianchi type models, BI cosmological model has attracted more attention due to its fundamental properties: it has more degrees of freedom with respect to FLRW characterized by Lie groups and it recovers isotropic scenario as special case and permits a small amount of anisotropy.
+This small amount of anisotropy may affect the physical behavior of the universe in early times of evolution.
 The spatial section of BI space-time is flat but the expansion rates are direction dependent.
-In the recent past numerous anisotropic cosmological models have been constructed to study the different aspects of the accelerating universe \cite{Singh/2011,Yadav/2012,Amirhashchi/2017,Muharlyamov/2019,Hassan/2019,Hassan/2018,Mishra/2017,Mishra/2019}.
+In the recent past numerous anisotropic cosmological models have been constructed to study the different aspects of the accelerating universe \cite{Singh/2011,Yadav/2012,Amirhashchi/2017,Muharlyamov/2019,Hassan/2019,Hassan/2018,Mishra/2017,Mishra/2019,Yadav/2021PDU,Yadav/2021PRD}.
 In 2015, Bolotin et al \cite{Bolotin/2015} have studied coupling between dark matter and dark energy.
-This study reveals that the kinematics and fate of two fluid interacting universe can differ significantly from the standard cosmological model.\\
+This study reveals that the kinematics and fate of two fluid interacting universe can differ significantly from the standard cosmological model.